Table of Contents

 In the lodgepole pine forest look for calypso orchids, twinflowers, arnica and bunchberry.
 Around the lake and elsewhere brown-eyed Susan, buffalo berry, asters, alpine lupine, fireweed, milk and purple vetch, asters and bearberry are all in abundance.

-The trail is surprisingly good for birding
+The High Rockies Trail is surprisingly good for birding

 There are plenty of birds to see if you stop and listen, with up to 130 bird species nesting in Kananaskis Country.
 You’re sure to see gray jays and ravens at popular picnic spots the minute the food comes out.